zakocord/RoPirate/README.md

 # RoPirate
 > [!CAUTION]
 > The only official places to download RoPirate are this GitHub repository and [soon.soon]().
-Any other websites offering downloads or claiming to be us are not controlled by us.
+Any other websites offering downloads or claiming to be us are not controlled by us

 ![img.png](img/img.png)